fkirc/attranslate/README.md

 If some texts have already been translated, then `attranslate` won't translate them again.
 This does not only speedup your workflow, but also saves cost for paid translation-services.

+## Detect Common Mistakes

+Although (some) humans have excellent translation-skills, humans are notoriously bad at detecting "trivial" mistakes like outdated, missing, stale or duplicate translations.
+In contrast, `attranslate` detects such "trivial" mistakes with 100% reliability.

 # Usage Examples